Kacy Hill: Career

-2013–2019: Debut and GOOD Music
+2013–2019: Debut and Like a Woman

 Hill was a backup dancer for Kanye West during his 2013–2014 The Yeezus Tour.
 She had released Experience, a non-album single at the beginning of the tour.
 The song was produced by Jaylien Wesley, also known as JAYLIEN.
 The video for the song was shot in ten minutes between her getting off a plane and going to a tour rehearsal.
 During the tour, West was provided with a copy of the song and he immediately signed Hill to his GOOD Music label after his show in Atlantic City.

 Her song "Experience" received international media attention, with Digital Spy naming it a "track you need to hear" as well as The BoomBox naming Hill an artist to watch in 2015.
 Hill was also #6 on Dazed and Confused's Readers' 100 list and #29 on the Dazed 100 list in 2014.
 After the release of "Experience", Hill wrote songs that became part of her debut EP with GOOD Music.
 Entitled Bloo, the songs were said to be a collection of what Hill wanted to accomplish musically.
 The Express Tribune named her one of 10 new music artists you are bound to have on repeat.
 Additional accolades came from GQ who stated "Hill's barrelling towards the big time" and NY Magazine who stated she was "ethereal yet catchy" and "one to watch."
 Her first major feature was on the song "90210" on Travis Scott's Rodeo.

 Hill finished recording her debut album in December 2016.
 In early May 2017, she released two singles, entitled "Hard to Love", produced by Stuart Price and Oskar Sikow, and "Like a Woman", produced by DJ Mustard, Terrace Martin and DJ Dodger Stadium (DJDS).
 Both singles were announced as the lead cuts from Hill's debut studio album, Like a Woman, released on 30 June 2017.

 In August 2018, Hill independently released the single entitled, "Dinner".
 In May 2019, Hill announced that she had left GOOD Music on Twitter.